 Before I get into the stores, though, I want to add a few disclaimers.
 This question is both an easy and hard one for me to answer.
 The simple where do I shop answer is easy, but because I’m a sewing blogger, it gets complicated because I’ve worked with some of these stores, and because other stores I haven’t listed might want to work with me in the future.
 Since I am not currently working with any fabric stores as of this writing, it felt like a good time to write this.

 As for all the other fabric stores out there – there are a LOT of really good ones, and I’m sure there are plenty I’ve never even heard of.
-So if you see one I missed, feel free to leave a link in the comments.
-My list is just that – my list of places I most often shop personally.
+So if you see one I missed, feel free to leave a link in the comments – however, make sure it’s a link because you love the store and not an affiliate link.
+My list is just that – my list of places I most often shop personally, none of this is affiliate linked.
 They are not the only fabric stores I’ve shopped, they’re just the ones I seem to return to over and over lately.

 7 Favorite Online Fabric Stores